-Charlie Ryan is a contemporary artist and designer, planted in the hinterlands of the Mornington Peninsula, Australia.
+Charlie Ryan is a contemporary artist and designer, planted on Bunurong Country in the hinterland of the Mornington Peninsula, Australia.

 Charlie Ryan recognises and pays his respects to the Wurundjeri, Bunurong, Boon Wurrung and other peoples of the Kulin Nation as the traditional custodians of the land on which he was born, lives and works.